zijiexia/zijiexia.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I received my Master's degree in Computer Engineering from New York University, where I was advised by Prof. Zhong-Ping Jiang.
-Before that, I received my B.S. degree in Automation from Tianjin University, Tianjin, China.
+Currently I am working at Oracle as a Data Scientist.
+Before that, I received my M.Sc. degree in Computer Engineering from New York University, where I was advised by Prof. [Zhongping Jiang](https://engineering.nyu.edu/faculty/zhong-ping-jiang).
+Before that, I received my B.Eng. degree in Automation from Tianjin University, Tianjin, China.